 Q. My question is that I hear we should take Selenium with the Iodine?
 If I take 20mg/day how much selenium should I be taking?

-A. Thanks for tuning in.
+Answer: Thanks for tuning in.
 Yes, you bring up a good point, selenium is important.
 Most people agree that 200mcg/day is a good therapeutic serving.
 The National Institutes of Health Office of Dietary Supplements recommends against adults taking more than 400mcg/day.

 Q. I have Detoxadine how many drops do you recommend someone take per day?

 A. Three drops per day is the recommended serving size.

 Answer: Sometimes people who have taken iodine experience skin rashes, acne, upset stomach, nausea, headache, salivation, and fatigue.
 This leads to a belief that the iodine caused the symptoms and they must be allergic to it.
 However, there are no reported cases of anaphylactic shock and no tests have demonstrated that the body is intolerant of iodine.

 In fact, this is a condition known as “iodism” which is a mild toxic syndrome from use of iodine.
 Iodism is really a displacement of bromine, fluorine, and chlorine.
 The toxicity symptoms of these halides are similar to “iodism” symptoms.
 Why does this happen?
 When iodine levels are brought up, bromine and the other halides have to leave and may cause an “iodine allergy” that really isn’t.